infinum/frontend-handbook/React/React hooks.md

 }
 ```

 You can see that our component becomes messy and hard to understand.
 There is a lot of code in the body of the function which increase our [cognitive load](https://en.wikipedia.org/wiki/Cognitive_load).
-To fix this issue we can **encapsulate** our **elements of concern** into a separate _chunks of work_, e.g. custom hooks.
+To fix this issue we can **encapsulate** our **elements of concern** into a separate _chunks of work_, i.e. custom hooks.

 The Solution: